nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

 Clients whose details or rental information include the keyword `Amy Tan` will be displayed on the client list panel.
 Command success message will be displayed in the result display box.
+In this case, the clients `Amy Tan` and `Bernice Yu` will be displayed.

 </box>